 Being late means missing out on learning.
 5 minutes late every day adds up to 3 days lost learning each year!
 15 minutes late each day is the same as being absent for 2 weeks each year!
 Registers officially close after 30 minutes, and children who arrive after that time are marked as absent for the morning session.

 We would like to thank our parents for their continuing support ensuring their children are attending school regularly, and on time.
-If you experience any difficulties, please contact Mrs Debby Clucas, our Family Liaison Co-ordinator who can offer support.
+If you experience any difficulties, please contact Mrs Debby Clucas, our Family Support Manager who can offer support.